Our visit to Ronda, a unique town in the south of Spain

-In the 18th century, 2 landmarks of Ronda were built.
+In the 18th century, they built 2 landmarks of Ronda.
 The famous bullring, oldest in Spain in the sense that there the first corrida took place and the world-famous and impressive bridge which links the 2 city parts together.

 By 1542, the people in Ronda had wanted a bridge to be built to connect La Cuidad (the city) to a higher point lying across the gorge.
-That area was long and flat and would be ideal for the expansion of the town.
-It was badly needed for building as Ronda was getting crowded.
+That area was long and flat and would be ideal to expand the town.
+They badly needed it for building as Ronda was getting crowded.

 A catastrophe hits Ronda

 The original bridge was not built very well and because of the intensive traffic, the bridge collapsed in 1741, taking 50 people to their death in the gorge below.
 As the work had stalled on rebuilding the bridge, Jose Martin de Aldehuela was called.
-He was considered a top architect in Andalusia at that time, and he was the one who designed the New Bridge.
+They considered him a top architect in Andalusia at that time, and he was the one who designed the New Bridge.

-His bridge turned out to be beautiful, a real piece of art and is the most photographed bridge of the whole of Spain.
+His bridge turned out to be beautiful, an authentic piece of art, and is the most photographed bridge of the whole of Spain.